-With its signature burnt top, this easy San Sebastian cheesecake, also known as burnt Basque cheesecake, is a showstopping dessert.
-The creaminess of the inside and caramelized flavor combined with an adorable appearance makes Spanish cheesecake absolutely unique.
+San Sebastian cheesecake, also known as Burnt Basque cheesecake, is a showstopping dessert with its signature burnt top.
+The creaminess of the inside and caramelized crust make this modern Spanish dessert absolutely unique.

 Jump to: